RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 <img src="Images/pacf_plot.png" alt="PACF log" width="500"><img src="Images/pacf_ld_plot.png" alt="PACF logdiff" width="500"><br>Figure 6
 </p>

 These results suggest that while the data is technically stationary there are some persistent or long-memory process where shocks or trends persist for extended periods.
-The logged data without differencing will be used to model to avoid over differencing and adding structure to the data.

-The ETS, Prophet, and deep learning models do not require stationarity, as it models trends, seasonality and other non-stationary underlying structures directly.
+The ETS and Prophet models do not require stationarity, as it models trends, seasonality and other non-stationary underlying structures directly.

 To cross validate multiple training sets are created.
 The first training set is composed of 80% of our data or 170 observations to forecast each subsequent data point, the next training set will add the next datapoint in the series creating a data set of 171 observations, the next 172, and so on.
 Forecast accuracy is computed by averaging over the test Figure 7 illustrates this where blue are the training sets and the orange are the test sets.
 One illustrates forecast 1 step ahead and the other 4 steps ahead.